Dyeing Wool Fibres with Food Colouring

 Dyeing fleece can change the properties slightly, so you may find it could felt differently after dyeing.

-The colours don't always make sense, sometimes they split into different colours - I once used pink and teal thinking it might make purple and it made green instead!
+The colours don't always make sense, sometimes they split into different colours - We once used pink and teal thinking it might make purple and it made green instead!

 You will need: